ten-protocol/sample-applications/number-guessing-game/README.md

 ![Metamask accounts](./readme-images/metamask-accounts.png)

 ## Application Development
-After starting the Hardhat network and deployment of the contracts, the game can be played be following the below steps;
+After starting the Hardhat network and deployment of the contracts, the game can be played by following the below steps;

 1. Edit the [index.ts](./src/index.ts) file to ensure the correct contract addresses are being used.
-Once done, start the user interface for the game, ignoring warnings if possible.
+Once done, start the user interface for the game.

 ![User interface start](./readme-images/user-interface-start.png)